benbalter/benbalter.github.com/_posts/2015-01-02-https-all-the-things.md

 HTTPS is about more than keeping things hidden.
 It's about keeping things seen.

-[^armsrace]: While it's possible to block external DNS entirely, or to block certain IPs, this is exponentially more complex for for-profit privately owned ISPs to implement, quickly becomes a game of whack-a-mole, and will almost undoubtedly be over inclusive, especially where CDNs or shared hosting is involved.
+[^armsrace]: While it's possible to block external DNS entirely, or to block certain IPs, this is exponentially more complex for for-profit, privately owned ISPs to implement, quickly becomes a game of whack-a-mole, and will almost undoubtedly be over inclusive, especially where CDNs or shared hosting is involved.

-[^injection]: See, e.g., [Comcast injecting ads](http://arstechnica.com/tech-policy/2014/09/why-comcasts-javascript-ad-injections-threaten-security-net-neutrality/), [Verizon tracking mobile customers](https://www.eff.org/deeplinks/2014/11/verizon-x-uidh), and [Spy agencies scrapping Angry Birds for personal data](https://www.propublica.org/article/spy-agencies-probe-angry-birds-and-other-apps-for-personal-data).
+[^injection]: See, e.g., [Comcast injecting ads](http://arstechnica.com/tech-policy/2014/09/why-comcasts-javascript-ad-injections-threaten-security-net-neutrality/), [Verizon tracking mobile customers](https://www.eff.org/deeplinks/2014/11/verizon-x-uidh), and [spy agencies scrapping Angry Birds for personal data](https://www.propublica.org/article/spy-agencies-probe-angry-birds-and-other-apps-for-personal-data).

-[^url]: For example, without HTTPS, an eavesdropper would see that you were reading `ben.balter.com/2015/01/02/ssl-all-the-things/`.
+[^url]: For example, without HTTPS, an eavesdropper would see that you were reading `ben.balter.com/2015/01/02/https-all-the-things/`.
 With HTTPS, all they'd see is that you made an encrypted request to `ben.balter.com`.

+[^disclaimer]: Obviously, a country should have the right to enforce its own social norms, but when such implementations are trivial to bypass, by switching protocols, DNS servers, or using a VPN, such ends may be better acomplished by non-technical means.